3 Day Berchtesgaden Itinerary: A Long Weekend in Berchtesgaden, Germany

 There are a few things to see and do in Berchtesgaden town including strolling around the pedestrianized old town, visiting the market square, and checking out some of the historic buildings.

-Make sure you also walk along the Ache river and take in the stunning mountain scenery.
+Make sure you also walk along the Ache River and take in the stunning mountain scenery.
 If you’re looking for some souvenirs, there are plenty of shops selling traditional Bavarian clothing, cuckoo clocks, and wood carvings.

 If you still have some energy left, you can climb up to the Lockstein observation deck which offers a great panoramic view of the town and the surrounding mountains.
 In case you’re already feeling tired, you can also drive up there and park right in front of the observation deck!